-Table 4.8: The underestimation of family/child allowance is due to the fact that disabled children are not easy to identify in the original SILC data (corresponds to a gap of approx. 70 million €).
+Table 4.8: The underestimation of family/child allowance is due to the fact that disabled children are not easy to identify in the original SILC data.
 Family bonuses of the Federal States are only modelled according to the policy rules in Vienna.
-Simulated figures for minimum income benefit in EUROMOD include non-take-up which is a well-known feature of this type of benefit (Fuchs 2009).
-In reality, expenditure for unemployment benefit and assistance decreased after 2015.
-In EUROMOD we uprate the simulated amount from 2015.
+Simulated figures for minimum income benefit in EUROMOD include non-take-up which is a well-known feature of this type of benefit (Fuchs et al. 2018).
+In reality, expenditure for unemployment benefit and assistance decreased after 2016.
+In EUROMOD we uprate the simulated amount from 2016.
 The high underestimation of tax on investment income is due to underreporting of this type of income in the data.
 The overestimation of self-employed SIC (HI, PI) is due to the overrepresentation of self-employment income in SILC (see table 4.4).
-The reference figures for tax credit for single earner and tax credit for lone parents are counted together in the reference figures, and thus, fit very well to the simulated values.
+The reference figures for tax credit for single earner and tax credit for lone parents are counted together in the reference figures, and thus, fit quite well to the simulated values.